leaniot/data-analysis-engine/README.md

 ### Data Model

-In order to let front end have more autonomous rights on re-alignment of business, and a flexible but dependable back end micro service, and a finer-grained design of event, we defined a rule/feature model for each of the sensor.
-The event database is used to store all the notifications that users have registered for further statistical analysis and advanced visualization.
+In order to let front-end have more autonomous rights on re-alignment of business, a flexible but dependable back-end micro service, and a finer-grained design of event model, we defined a rule/feature model for each of the sensor.
+In addtion, the event database is used to store all the notifications that users have registered for further statistical analysis and advanced visualization, we also defined the event model at last of this chapter.

 #### Rules Library